SkafteDev/J-OCPP-201-Library/README.md

-# Java-based OCPP 2.0.1 Framework
+# Java-based OCPP 2.0.1 Library

 This repository contains a Java implementation of the Open Charge Point Protocol (OCPP) 2.0.1.
 The project follows a broker based communication architecture and the provided examples use [NATS.io](https://nats.io) for message exchange.
 The library itself is **transport agnostic** and can be integrated with any underlying transport such as MQTT, WebSocket or other message brokers.